bshelburn/kickstarter-analysis-challenge/README.md

 ## Analysis & Challenges
 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/84201082/123518244-077abf00-d673-11eb-8c36-0579e6c78bab.png)
-Utilizing the Kickstarter data we first converted the Date Created column to show only the year of campaign launchg by using the = YEAR() function: =YEAR([@[Date Created Conversion]]).
+Utilizing the Kickstarter data we first converted the Date Created column to show only the year of campaign launchg by using the = YEAR() function: Ex. =YEAR([@[Date Created Conversion]]).
 A Pivot Table was placed in the newly created Theater Outcomes by Launch Date sheet.

 Both the Parent Category and newly converted Years columns were used filters for the data set.
 The Outcomes column was placed into the Columns portion of the pivot table, the Date Created was designated as the table Rows, and Outcomes was again placed in the Values with a Count assignment.
 The Outcomes columns were limimted to only Successful, Failed, and Canceled which ommited the Live category.